brainstormforce/wp-spectra/readme.txt

 * Improvement: Global - Added negative value range to linear gradient location for background styles.
 * Fix: Image Gallery - Resolved stacking issue on Safari during the initial load when choosing the masonry layout.
 * Fix: Popup Builder - Resolved an issue wherein dynamic blocks inside the popups would not be visible on the fronted.
+* Fix: Tabs - Resolved an issue wherein the title with bold text in it the layout breaks in frontend.

 = 2.11.3 - MONDAY, 8th JANUARY 2024 =
 * Feature: Transform to - Added transform to option from Core Media & Text to Spectra Image.